vega/vega-lite/site/docs/encoding/scale.md

 {:#quantize}
 ### Quantize Scales

 Quantize scales (`"quantize"`) are similar to [linear scales](https://vega.github.io/vega-lite/docs/scale.html#linear), except they use a discrete rather than continuous range.
-The continuous input domain is divided into uniform segments based on the number of values in (i.e., the cardinality of) the output range.
-`quantize` scale maps continuous value to a discrete range by dividing the domain into uniform segments based on the number of values in (i.e., the cardinality of) the output range.
+The `quantize` scale maps continuous value to a discrete range by dividing the domain into uniform segments based on the number of values in (i.e., the cardinality of) the output range.
 Each range value _y_ can be expressed as a quantized linear function of the domain value _x_: _y = m round(x) + b_.
-The `range` property, if not specified, is default to 4 uniform segments between minimum and maximum range value determined by Vega-lite.
+If the `range` property is not specified, the domain will be divided into 4 uniform segments by default.

 Quantize scales are particularly useful for creating color or size encodings with a fixed number of output values.
 Using a discrete set of encoding levels (typically between 5-9 colors or sizes) sometimes supports more accurate perceptual comparison than a continuous range.
 For related functionality see [quantile scales](https://vega.github.io/vega-lite/docs/scale.html#quantile), which partition the domain into groups with equal element counts, rather than uniform domain extents.